Warmer, wider, smoother, safer – my, how patio doors have changed!

 As our products in motion videos demonstrate, one-handed operation is all that’s required to move the doors from closed to open and vice versa.

 Insulation within frames has also improved, creating thermal breaks which stop outside temperatures being transferred to the inside via the frame.
-This is particularly true of aluminium-framed doors which, incidentally, are now available with an aluminium outer side and wood inner frame finish to complement interior decoration.
+This is particularly true of aluminium-framed doors which, incidentally, are now available with an aluminium outer side and wood inner frame finish to complement the interior decoration.

 The right glazing